Create logical networks to provide network access to workload VMs.

 VMware Cloud on AWS supports two types of logical networks, routed and extended.

 Routed networks are the default type.
 These networks use the SDDC compute gateway as the default gateway.
 Routed networks have connectivity to other logical networks in the same SDDC and to external network services such as the SDDC firewall and NAT.
+Extended networks require a layer 2 Virtual Private Network (L2VPN), which provides a secure communications tunnel between an on-premises network and one in your cloud SDDC.

 Your SDDC starts with a single default logical network, sddc-cgw-network-1.
 You can use the HTML5 vSphere Client to create additional logical networks.